 Companies will also need to digitise and identify their sustainability information to make it accessible via the EU's European Single Access Point (ESAP) database.

-This will improve the accessibility of sustainability data for stakeholders and assist in promoting transparency and comparability.
+This initiative will improve the accessibility of sustainability data for stakeholders and assist in promoting transparency and comparability.

 To enhance the efficiency of sustainability reporting practices, companies will need to tag important data and give it a digital label.